qi7chen/lua-zmq/README.md

 # lua-zmq

-lua-zmq is a simple(not full-complete) Lua 5.3 binding of ZeroMQ 4.x
+lua-zmq is a simple(not full-complete) Lua 5.3 binding of ZeroMQ 4.x, not production ready!

 ## Installation